Skip to content

 Cybersecurity extends beyond mitigating the risk of cyberattacks to safeguard client and firm information.
 As Chief Information Officer, you know the rise of technological services designed to optimize efficiency and provide better, more comprehensive service brings with it its own share of confidentiality challenges.

-The information that could be available to a savvy hacker is not just privileged attorney-client-communications, but confidential client business information, case information, intellectual property, personally identifiable information, and even payment information.
+The information that could be available to a savvy hacker is not just privileged attorney-client communications, but confidential client business information, case information, intellectual property, personally identifiable information, and even payment information.
 By now, firms are increasingly turning to new security standards such as two-step authentication, intrusion prevention tools, and encrypted email, USB drives, and laptops.

 But your technological security can not stop there.
 You need to make sure security standards are also upheld by your software providers.
 There are three main things to be concerned about when selecting your supplier: